monsieurluge/result/README.md

     public function message(): string
     {
         return sprintf(
-            'the user "%s" does not exist',
+            'the client identified by "%s" does not exist',
             $this->uniqueId->value()
         );
     }